-Simon Yeo has worked in the stockbroking industry since 1993 and holds a Bachelor of Commerce from the University of Western Australia.
-He was the Executive Producer of The Reef, being instrumental in conceptualising, financing and arranging logistics, when the Australian Chamber Orchestra first launched the project in 2012 and also for The Reef redux undertaken in 2015 for the 2016 The Reef tour of the USA.
-He was previously a Director of Tura New Music and Euroz Hartleys Group.
-He is also a Director of the Australian Chamber Orchestra Pty Ltd.
+Simon Yeo has worked in the Stockbroking industry since 1993 and holds a Bachelor of Commerce from the University of Western Australia.
+He was the Executive Producer of The Reef, being instrumental in conceptualising, financing, and arranging logistics, when the Australian Chamber Orchestra first launched the project in 2012 and also for The Reef redux undertaken in 2015 for the 2016 The Reef tour of the USA.
+He was previously a Director of Tura New Music.